Glenn Stallcop Composer, Performer

 Episodes is available from American Composers Edition (composers.com) and may be ordered here .

-Program Notes with Score Video
+Program Notes with Performance

 But I know or have known a number of people who have been involved, including some people I am very close to.
 I have found their personal stories to be quite entertaining and moving at times.
 That kind of interaction is often quite dynamic, and, at times, rather emotionally charged.

 3. Episode of Electricity.
-As a campaign gains momentum, there is a great deal more excitement and a lot more work.
+As a social movement gains momentum, there is a great deal more excitement and a lot more work.
 Things become a bit of a blur as adrenaline pulls everyone through the long days.
 This movement starts hesitantly, but picks up and plows ahead until it seems to drop from exhaustion.